 - The number of tables

-- Abstract (should not exceed 250 words.
+- Abstract (should be between 150 and 500 words.
 References and abbreviations should be avoided)

 - Keywords (provide a maximum of 6 keywords)

-- Articles must be structured in the conventional format such as Introduction, Material and Methods, Results, Discussion, Conclusion, Acknowledgments, Conflict of Interest, and References.
+- Articles must be structured in the conventional format such as Introduction, Material and Methods, Results, Discussion, Conclusion, Acknowledgements, Compliance with Ethical Standards (Authors’ Contributions, Conflict of Interest, Statements on Welfare of Animals / Human Rights) and References.

 - Each page must be numbered, and lines must be consecutively numbered from the start to the end of the manuscript.

-- The first line of each paragraph must be indent.
+- The first line of each paragraph must be indented.
 Do not put a blank line between paragraphs.